This is the primary source for BCIT-related COVID-19 information.

 BCIT’s campuses and services are open and fully operational and will remain so unless directed to close by a future public health order and posted on our BCIT Breaking News page.

 At BCIT, the safety of our students, faculty and staff, and the wider community is our first priority.
 Throughout the pandemic, BCIT has worked closely with the Ministry of Advanced Education and Skills Training to follow guidelines developed for post-secondary institutions across the province.
 The guidelines were designed in consultation with experts from BC’s post-secondary sector, the Office of the Provincial Health Officer, regional health authorities, and the BC Centre for Disease Control.
-BCIT is now guided by our Communicable Disease Prevention Plan [PDF] as well as any relevant workplace safety legislation.
+BCIT is now guided by our Communicable Disease Prevention Plan [PDF], our Pandemic Scenario Response Plan [PDF], and any relevant workplace safety legislation.

 If you have a question that has not been addressed on this page, please contact BCIT Safety and Security.